-The Conference Services Program partners with the Central Florida community in an effort to reach out and provide educational 'live-in' opportunities for various camps, conferences, and non-UCF scholars.
-Some of the community partners include: First Star Central Florida Academy (Provides assistance to high school foster care students), Accounting Careers Awareness Program (ACAP prepares high school minority youth for careers in accounting), The Orlando Ballet intensive study camp and The College Reach Out program (they motivate and prepare underrepresented middle and high school students from the local area to pursue and complete a college education.)
+The Conference Services Program partners with the Central Florida community over the summer to provide educational 'live-in' opportunities for various camps, conferences, and non-UCF scholars.
+Student athletic camps make up most of the groups.
+Some of the community partners include UCF Athletics, Accounting Careers Awareness Program (ACAP), The Orlando Ballet intensive study camp, and The College Reach Out program, which prepares underrepresented middle and high school students to pursue and complete a college education.
+Also, when students from other universities intern in Orlando, they can apply for UCF summer intern housing on the Rosen or Main Campus.